chroline/well_app/README.md

 > There are 5 daily tasks that the Well app asks you to complete each day: record 3 gratitudes, write a journal entry, perform 3 acts of kindness, exercise for 20 minutes, and meditate for 15 minutes.

 **Read more about the Well app on [the project homepage](https://projects.colegaw.in/well-app?utm_source=GitHub&utm_medium=readme&utm_campaign=well_app_readme).**

-# 📒 Wiki

-This project repository has [a great wiki](https://github.com/chroline/well_app/wiki) (currently WIP) that you should consider reading!
-It goes into detail about the project from a more technical aspect.
-If you are interested in learning more about the app itself, go ahead and check it out!

 # 👨‍💻 Tech stack